MedShapeNet -- A Large-Scale Dataset of 3D Medical Shapes for Computer Vision: Sources of Shapes

 \subsection{autoPET}

-Similar to \textit{TotalSegmentor}, whole-body segmentations are extracted from the PET/CT dataset provided by the AutoPet challenge \cite{gatidis2022whole,autopetdata}, using an semi-supervised segmentation network \cite{jaus2023towards,seibold2023accurate,seibold2022reference}.
-The autoPET dataset itself comes from cancer patients and also includes the manual segmentations of whole-body tumor lesions.
-It should be noted that the morphologies of some of the anatomies might be affected due to the existence of tumors.
+Similar to \textit{TotalSegmentor}, whole-body segmentations are extracted from the PET-CT dataset provided by the \textit{autoPEt} challenge \cite{gatidis2022whole}, using an semi-supervised segmentation network \cite{jaus2023towards}.
+The dataset comes from cancer patients and includes manual masks of tumor lesions.